 As demand for palm oil increases, so does the pressure for growers to produce more, especially in the humid tropics, where the yield is highest.
 This has led to destruction of the tropical rainforest to make room for oil palms – and the surrounding wildlife and world's climate are suffering.

 Where is oil palm grown?

 Indonesia produces the highest amount of palm oil, followed by Malaysia and Nigeria.
-Nearly half of all oil palm cultivation is in the hands of smallholders – ordinary people trying to better themselves and look after their families.
+Nearly half of all oil palm cultivation is in the hands of smallholders – ordinarwherey people trying to better themselves and look after their families.